Bioinspired Communication & Ethics

 Lecture Milestone

-5 Final: comprehensive document incorporating CATME insights, contribution plan, and workflow design
+6 Final: comprehensive document incorporating CATME insights, contribution plan, workflow design, and tooling commitments

 CATME Peer Evaluation (4 cycles across the semester)